jlstrater/myretail-micronaut-example/README.md

 [![Build Status](https://travis-ci.org/jlstrater/myretail-micronaut-example.svg?branch=master)](https://travis-ci.org/jlstrater/myretail-micronaut-example)

-The myRetail Micronaut Example application is a simple microservice that aggregates product data from multiple data sources and provides an endpoint for simple GET requests: `/products/{id}`.
+The myRetail Micronaut Example application is a simple microservice that aggregates product data from multiple data sources and provides an endpoint for GET requests at: `/products/{id}`.

 ---

-## Requirements
-* Java 9-12

-The myRetail example application is built using gradle.
+This project is built using gradle.
 The following are standard commands for Gradle.

 ## Running checks locally